microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 The ADCC samples 16 times back-to-back, then right-shifts by 2 to reduce noise.
 This is an effective left-shift of 2 bits.
 To reduce jitter caused by the slight statistical variations, the computation feature of the ADCC was used to filter the results.
 Only results with a change in value greater than a set threshold (in this case, +4 or -4 bits) would trigger the DMA to update the reference level (DMA2), then incremented value (DMA3).

+*Note: Thresholds and AQ time may need to be adjusted depending on the noise level of the input signal.*

 #### Creating the Base Frequency

 To correctly output 100kHz at the maximum value (0xFFF), NCO1 uses a base clock of 12.8MHz.
 This frequency can be externally supplied, however NCO2 on the microcontroller can be used to create this frequency.